amitkhare/angular-sqlite/README.md

 1. download the files

     1. Bower
-        This module is not register with bower but you can install it directly from github
+        This module is register with bower you can install it with bower install ng-sqlite

-            bower install git@github.com:joelchu/angular-sqlite.git

 2. include the files in your app

     1. `<script src="bower_components/angular-sqlite/angular-sqlite.min.js">`